sqlxpert/stay-stopped-aws-rds-aurora/README.md

 non-atomically, when the goal is to stop it.
 Keep trying to stop it, and the error message will reveal when it is finally stopped!

-RDS omits the offending database status:
+But RDS omits the offending database status:

 > An error occurred (InvalidDBInstanceState) when calling the StopDBInstance
 operation: Instance NAME_OF_YOUR_RDS_DATABASE_INSTANCE **is not in